ileanna-garcia/CSC212P4/README.md

 - (4) Put a SecretClue that leads from one object to the last clue.

 ### Create a heating system in your game. (=16)
 - (8) Create a class GameTemperature, that has an int degree as a state, ranging from 0 to 250 (inclusive).
 Implement int getDegree() and void increaseDegree() and print out the temperature in newyorken.
+(A temperature system where each number equals its degree.
+Ex: 1 = 1 degree, 2 = 2 degree, etc.)
 - (4) Extend the game's concept of a player with current temperature.
 Increment the temperature every time the player finds a clue.
 Print out the current temperature after a clue description.
 - (4) End the game when the temperature reaches 250 degrees.